Museum of Sohrab

 The Other Apartment

-The Other Apartment functioned as a series of theoretical and practical questions within the sad absurdity of our current political condition: What if there was more than one absolute reality; can you build a space that functions as a loophole around national borders and economic sanctions; and what gets lost and gained in the act of duplication?
+The Other Apartment functions as a series of theoretical and practical questions within the sad absurdity of our political condition: What if there was more than one absolute reality; can you build a space that functions as a loophole around national borders and economic sanctions; and what gets lost and gained in the act of duplication?

 For more information visit The Other Apartment's website.